Advent of Code 2015 - Day 18 - Like a GIF For Your Yard

 };

 We iterate through the initial grid, building up a CompoundSet of all the lights that are currently on (identified by their x and y coordinates).
-So as to manage the bounds within future calculations we return the upper-bounds value of the grid (in this case 100) to the callee as well.
+To manage the bounds within future calculations, we return the upper-bounds value of the grid (in this case, 100) to the caller as well.

-From here, we then create a function which supplied with the upper-bounds and the current light coordinates returns all the possible neighbouring light positions.
+From here, we create a function that, when supplied with the upper-bounds and the current light coordinates, returns all the possible neighbouring light positions.

 type Neighbours = (l: Light) => Light[];